-The Key Elements in Hervé Van Der Straeten DesignMonday 21 December 2015
+Discover The Key Elements in Hervé Van Der Straeten DesignMonday 21 December 2015

 Hervé Van Der Straeten was born in 1965.
-Trained at the École des Beaux-Arts in Paris, he made a name for himself as early as 1985 with his jewelry collections which were an immediate success.
+Trained at the École des Beaux-Arts in Paris, he made a name for himself as early as 1985 with his jewellery collections which were an immediate success.

 For me there is no preference in a particular object, my creations could be either a lamp or an earring, for example.
 Their only difference is the size, something that is repetitive in my work.
-My favorite design in the gallery is difficult to say but the Console Pipe Show is one of my most precious pieces.
+My favourite design in the gallery is difficult to say but the Console Pipe Show is one of my most precious pieces.

 As an independent designer Van Der Straeten’s creations in the realm of furniture, lighting and mirrors, currently his core activity, have brought him international recognition.
-His work combines a radical freedom of tone with workmanship of the utmost quality.
-Hybridity, elegance, and minimalism are the key elements to his approach.
+His work combines a radical freedom of tone with the workmanship of the utmost quality.
+Hybridity, elegance, and minimalism are the key elements of his approach.

 CM: Some people say that you are an artist and a designer at the same time, what do you think about it?

-I think that my pieces are somehow related with art because of their aesthetics, but I consider them only good quality design pieces and not art.
+I think that my pieces are somehow related to art because of their aesthetics, but I consider them only good quality design pieces and not art.
 This November, Van Der Straeten presents his tenth exhibition with Emergence, a collection of unique pieces and limited-series creations.
 The exquisite furniture, mirrors, and lighting will be on display at his Marais gallery until April of 2016.

 A prevalent theme of this exhibit is the emergence of matter: pride of place goes to nature, be it mineral, vegetal or animal.
 The essence of the animal kingdom is apparent in soft suede, while parchment brings out the pilosity of flesh by giving it a distinctive depth.